tonymm81/WlanDeviceControlApp/README.md

 ## version 109.2
 - Updating the finded bugs and problems.
 LEts connect this branch to main and create an issue of that bugs.

+## version 110

+- Adding to settings shutdown pythonserver and refresh the devices in python server buttons.
+I make the api request functions for this and I also update the settings get data functions to asyncronius, so lets test, what this done to empty settings list bug.